mmp/pbrt-v4/README.md

 This is an early release of pbrt-v4, the rendering system that will be described in the (eventually) forthcoming fourth edition of *Physically Based Rendering: From Theory to Implementation*.
-(We hope to have an online version of the book posted a few months into 2021 and printed books available in Summer 2021.)
+(We hope to have an online version of the book posted in Fall of 2021 and printed books available in 2022.)

 We are making this code available for hardy adventurers; it's not yet extensively documented, but if you're familiar with previous versions of